 If a food enterprise is lacking meaning in what they do, the quality will suffer.
 Many restaurant chains are focused on profits, and make foods that are very tasty (mostly due to hidden ingredients) but lack quality.

 “If we can be the best possible custodians of life forces, our lives have meaning and we create quality, or quality is created as a result of our custodianship.
 With wheat and bread, this means we are in relationship to all the life forces available to us to produce our bread”

 To produce quality food, we must consider everything that goes into making it.
-Through meaning, we can understand what is meant to be and what is not, as we strive to the idea.
-For example, could there a different between using tap water or natural spring water in the bread?
+Through meaning, we can understand what is meant to be and what is not, as we strive for the idea.
+For example, could there be a difference between using tap water or natural spring water in the bread?
 Is the dough kneaded by machine or hand?
-Do we package the bread in plastic, or paper, or reusable woven bags?
+Do we package the bread in plastic, paper, or reusable woven bags?

-Each decision made by a food enterprise moves them the closer or further from the ideal.
+Each decision made by a food enterprise moves them closer or further from the ideal.
 When feasible they should move towards the ideal, which is towards meaning, and thus quality.
-In the case of Rupert Dunn, he bread is enthused with meaning, from the selection of heritage grains, to the milling of the grain in a peasant stone mill.
+In the case of Rupert Dunn, the bread is enthused with meaning, from the selection of heritage grains to the milling of the grain in a peasant stone mill.

 How do biodynamic methods have a positive impact on the quality of food?